 Dog Run Size Matters!

-Get your mind out of the gutter – although size does matter.
+Get your mind out of the gutter – size does matter.
 For dog runs, one that is too small will be uncomfortable for your furry friend.
 If you’re keeping your pup locked away in an area that’s too small, it can be considered cruelty, especially if left outside for extended periods of time.
 Extended time, in boredom or unsavory conditions (Read: Heat or Bad Weather) and you have a determined dog trying to escape.
+Eventually, your dog will get out.

 The average run should be: